rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 - *motivation*:
   - A gate is a semantic group of resolved cells of the color $t'$, specifically a row of a trace table.
   - This generally corresponds to the operands of an equation typically the gate constraint polynomial.
-- *note*: This is a projection of a trace table.

 \begin{example}
 Trace table for $\build{w_1 + (w_2 \times w_3) = z^*}{}{}$ where $\pwit = (q,q,q)$.